Ipstenu/dreamspeed/readme.txt

 = 0.7.3 =
 * January 2017 by Ipstenu
+* Fix: If bucket has a period in the name, do not permit bucket selection (because Fastly is stupid)
-* Fix: If bucket has a period in the name, DO NOT allow fullspeed or subdomains and https
+* Fix: If bucket has a period in the name, and fastly is checked, use domain http(s)://objects-REGION.dream.io/BUCKET
 * Fix: Cloudfront filters
 * Run: Upgrade feature to Fullspeed is working (part of #22)